-This sweet yet savory roasted AIP Turkey Breast is exactly what you need for all of your holiday cooking and hosting needs.
+This sweet yet savory roasted AIP Turkey Breast in a Maple Garlic Sauce is exactly what you need for all of your holiday cooking and hosting needs.
 The pure maple syrup combined with the garlic appeals to all.
-With this dish only taking 15 minutes to prep it is a no-brainer this holiday season menu.
+With this dish taking only 15 minutes to prep it is a no-brainer this holiday season menu.

 Why You Will Love This Recipe

 - This recipe is super simple to make and stress free during the holiday season.